Galamrani/Assembler-ConsoleApp/README.md

 #### the second transition
 1. build the code segment and data segments using the symbol table and the input file commands.
-  the code segment is goal is to store the binary code for each command that is identified as a code command.
+  the code segment goal is to store the binary code for each command that is identified as a code command.
-      the data segment is to store the binary code for each command that identified as a data command.
+      the data segment goal is to store the binary code for each command that identified as a data command.

 2. building the output files using the data segment, code segment, and symbol table.
   there are 3 output files the first is ps.ob (machine code file) file that contains the binary code of the input file as hexadecimal code.